Elampal

-Elambal is a village in Kollam district of Kerala, India.It is known for its religious unity and festivals and rich heritage.
-Elambal means Young in Tamil.
+Elambal is a village in Kollam district of Kerala, India.
+It is known for its religious unity and festivals and rich heritage.
+Elambal means 'young' in Tamil.
 It lies on the Kollam-Thirumangalam National Highway (NH-744).
 The nearest town is Punalur.
-Pincode of Elampal 691322.
+The pincode of Elampal is 691322.
 Elambal Government UPS under General Education Department of the Government of Kerala offers education from Standard I to VII.
-Elambal Service Cooperative Bank Limited and Federal Bank,Elampal (Ilambal, as they say) are the major banks in the locality.
+Elambal Service Cooperative Bank Limited and Federal Bank, Elampal (or Ilambal, as often pronounced) are the major banks in the locality.